-3.2.1 Helical Pile System-Lead Shafts with Helical Plates and Extensions: The lead shafts consist of either $2^{\prime}/{8}$ - or $3^{\prime}/{2}$ -inch-outside-diameter (73 or 89 mm) steel pipe having a nominal shaft thickness of 0.217 or 0.254 inch, respectively.
+3.2.1 Helical Pile System-Lead Shafts with Helical Plates and Extensions: The lead shafts consist of either $2^{7}/{8}$ -, $3\frac{1}{2}$ - or $4\frac{1}{2}$ -inch-outside-diameter (73, 89 or 114 mm) steel pipe having a nominal shaft thickness of 0.217, 0.254 and 0.237 inch, respectively.
 Helical-shaped discs, welded to the pipe, advance the helical piles into the soil when the pile is rotated.
-The helical discs (plates) are 8, 10, 12 or 14 inches (203, 254, 305 or 356 mm) in diameter, and are cut from ${}^{3}\!/{8}$ -inch- or ${}^{1}\!/{2}$ -inch-thick (9.5 or 12.7 mm) steel plate.
+The helical discs (plates) are 8, 10, 12 or 14 inches (203, 254, 305 or 356 mm) in diameter, and are cut from 3/8-inch- or 1/2-inch-thick (9.5 or 12.7 mm) steel plate.
 The helical plates are pressed, using a hydraulic press and die, to achieve a 3-inch (76 mm) pitch, and are then shop-welded to the helical lead shaft.
 Figure 1 illustrates a typical helical pile.
 The extensions have shafts similar to the lead sections, except without the helical plates.
-The helical pile lead sections and extensions are connected together by using an internal threaded pin and box system that consists of a box shop-welded into the trailing end of the helical lead or extension sections.
-Each extension consists of a threaded pin and box on opposing ends.
-Figure 2 illustrates the helical pin and box connections.
+The helical pile lead sections and extensions of the 27/8- and 31⁄2-inch shafts are connected together by using a threaded pin and box system that consists of an internal threaded box shop-welded into the trailing end of the helical lead or extension sections and an external threaded pin shop-welded into the leading end of helical extension sections.
+Each 27/8- and 31/2-inch shafts extension consists of a threaded pin and a box on opposing ends.
+Figure 2 illustrates the helical pin and box connections of the 27/8and 31/2-inch shafts.
+The top of the helical pile lead and extension sections of the 41/2-inch shaft have an upset end which connects to the 41/2-inch round bottom end with three 11/4-inch-diameter bolts.
+See Figure 2 illustrates the upset end helical pile lead and extensions of the 41/2-inch shafts.
 The lead shafts and extensions are coated with a polyethylene copolymer coating complying with the ICC-ES Acceptance Criteria for Corrosion Protection of Steel Foundation Systems Using Polymer (EAA) Coatings (AC228), and having a minimum coating thickness of 18 mils (0.46 mm) as described in the approved quality documentation.